jramkiss/jramkiss.github.io/_posts/2020-06-01-hierarchical-models.md

 ### Checking Model Interpretation

 Above I mentioned that an interpretation of $\mu$ in the hierarchical model is the population chance of success.
 In our complete pooling formulation, $\theta$ is exactly the population chance of success.
-Here I compare the posterior distributions of these two parameters to see how similar they really are.
-Before this is done, $\mu$ needs to be transformed from a log-odds parameters to a probability with $\text{sigmoid}(\mu)$.
+Here I compare the posterior distributions of these two parameters to see how similar they are.
+Before this is done, $\mu$ needs to be transformed from a log-odds parameter to a probability with $\text{sigmoid}(\mu)$.

 <p align="center">